 Diabetic neuropathy is a common serious complication of diabetes.
 Yet you can often prevent diabetic neuropathy or slow its progress with tight blood sugar control and a healthy lifestyle.

 There are four main types of diabetic neuropathy.
 You may have just one type or symptoms of several types.
 Most develop gradually, and you may not notice problems until considerable damage has occurred.
-For some people with type 2 diabetes, symptoms of neuropathy develop before diabetes is ever diagnosed.

 The signs and symptoms of diabetic neuropathy vary, depending on the type of neuropathy and which nerves are affected.